Wyko/essential_deathworlders/content/books/mia/mia-03-briefing.md

 "Frank, it's very likely that someone on those vessels has caused this.
 Around half of them had some type of implant for one thing or the other.
 It's also possible that there are still survivors.
 They had enough food to last all of them several months, and enough weaponry to deal with anything short of an invading fleet.
 But," said Byron, leaning very close to Frank now, "I need you to watch every single survivor *very* closely, if you find any.
 And, Frank?
 If it comes down to it, if there's no alternatives, I need you to put them down.
 Can you do that for me Frank?"

 Frank was now staring at the stone faced man before him.
 He'd not seen Byron like this before in any of his few encounters.
-This was...calculating; heartless.
+This was... calculating; heartless.

 "You want me to watch the survivors.
 The people we're trying to save.
 And if it looks like one of them caused the crash, or wants to hurt others further, you want me to kill them?"